-I am in Hahndorf, South Australia.
-Fly into South Island, NZ 10 December 2016.
+I will be in South Island, NZ 11 December 2016.
+Then, off to Hawaii 23 January.
 Talkative.
 Morning person.
 Volunteer.
 Life-long learner.
 Moderation is best for me.
 Enjoy animals, board games, plants.
 Some of you know me as Cheri, others call me Bella.
 I'm curious about most things in life and tend to get very excited/intense.
 You'll find me to be direct and honest.
 I am fair, creative and resourceful.
 Non-smoker.
 Social Drinker.
 I enjoy good food, and mostly cook at home, rather than eating out.

 Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.-Epistle of Paul to the Hebrews, xiii.1